CtrlK

 Distinctiveness Conflict Risk

-The testing focus is reasonably specific, but 'writing test cases' and 'designing tests' are broad enough that they could overlap with language-specific testing skills or CI/CD-focused skills.
-The phrase 'for a module' adds some specificity but is still somewhat generic.
+The testing domain is reasonably specific, but 'writing test cases' and 'designing tests' are broad enough that this could overlap with language-specific testing skills or CI/CD-focused skills.
+The mention of 'for a module' adds some specificity but is still somewhat generic.

 2 / 3